Master of Public Health with Specialization in Gerontology

 Flexible full-time students

-Flexible full-time students must complete all requirements within 6 terms (2 years)
+Flexible full-time students must complete all requirements at a distance and within 12 terms (4 years)

 Years